-- Ensure that plans for self-management of asthma/COPD are in place
+- Ensure that plans for self-management of asthma/COPD are in place.

-- Ensure adequate supplies are in place including medications are available
+- Ensure adequate supplies are in place including medications are available.

 Use a home clean air shelter (home-CAS)

 - A home-CAS is an entire home or an area of the home with filtration that reduces indoor wildfire smoke concentrations.
-Use may be part time (several hours a day) or fulltime (24 hours a day)
+Use may be part time (several hours a day) or full time (24 hours a day).

 - This can be achieved by using the home air conditioning system with a HEPA filtration system.
 Portable units must be placed in an appropriate sized room with limited air filtration from the outdoors.

-Cancelling/rescheduling outdoor events
+Cancel/reschedule outdoor events

 - Decision that group activities that occur outside will be not take place or will be rescheduled.
 Possible examples may include sports events (tournaments, practices), and mass gatherings (arts and cultural events etc.)

-Providing community clean air shelters
+Go to a community clean air shelter

-- Spend time in a community based facility such as a mall, school, pool, that has cleaner air than outdoors
+- Spend time in a community based facility such as a mall, school, pool, that has cleaner air than outdoors.